zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Approves the proposed PAA certificate.
+Approves the proposed PAA (self-signed root certificate).
 It also can be used for revote (i.e. change vote from reject to approve)

 The PAA certificate is not active until sufficient number of Trustees approve it.